Chia-Network/chia-docs/docs/contribution/using-github.md

 The below information has been adapted from the [Github docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 :::

 A fork is a new repository that shares code and visibility settings with the original “upstream” repository.

-You might fork a project to propose changes to the upstream repository.
-In this case, it's good practice to regularly sync your fork with the upstream repository.
-To do this, you'll need to use Git on the command line.
-You can practice setting the upstream repository using the same [Chia-Network/chia-docs](https://github.com/Chia-Network/chia-docs) repository you just forked.
+The below example is for the chia-docs repo but the same process can be followed for any of the public Chia-Network repos.

 1. On GitHub.com, navigate to the [Chia-Network/chia-docs](https://github.com/Chia-Network/chia-docs) repository.
 2. In the top-right corner of the page, click Fork.